Cheapest Washington County Heating Oil Price History

 Electricity use for home heating in Washington

-Electric heat pump systems for home heating are more prevalent in Washington.
-Since 2014, the number of homes heating with electricity increased from 28,040 to 92,432, a 230% change.
+Electric heat pump systems for home heating are gaining popularity in Washington.
+Since 2019, the number of homes heating with electricity shot up from 48,008 to 92,432, a 93% change.

 Adoption of solar home heating systems in Washington

 Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 3,526 homes in Washington are heated with active solar arrays.
-This is a 682% gain from 2014, when 451 homes had active solar heating.
+Today, 3,526 homes in Washington are heated with active solar arrays.
+This is a 237% gain from 2019, when 1,047 homes incorporated active solar heating.

 Washington County Heating Oil Trends